nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func RemoveClientAdmin(subnetID []byte, groupID []byte, adminPublicKey interop.PublicKey)
 ```

 RemoveClientAdmin removes client administrator from the specified group in the specified subnetwork\.
-Must be called by owner only\.
+Must be called by the owner only\.

 ##### RemoveNode